ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 ## Getting productive
 {: #disk-util-alert-tutorial-getting-started}

+### Set up monitoring instance and Platform Metrics
+{: #monitor-platform}

-To get started, you need access to {{site.data.keyword.mon_full}} in your database region, and you need to have a monitoring instance available.
+To get started, you need access to [{{site.data.keyword.mon_full}}](https://www.ibm.com/cloud/cloud-monitoring) in your database region, and you need to have a [monitoring instance](/docs/monitoring?topic=monitoring-getting-started) available.
 This monitoring instance must be in the same region as the database target.

 You also must have [Platform Metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling) enabled.

-### Install the necessary CLI plug-ins:
-{: #install-plug-ins}
+Next, you need the {{site.data.keyword.cloud_notm}} Monitoring CLI and {{site.data.keyword.databases-for}} CLI plug-in.

 Install the [{{site.data.keyword.cloud_notm}} Monitoring CLI]((https://cloud.ibm.com/docs/cli?topic=cli-monitor-cli)) by running the following command: